edoaltamura/xl-zooms/README.md

 ## Computing architecture
 Zooms are run with a single-node configuration, preferably on the `cosma7` computer cluster, equipped with 452 compute nodes, each with 512GB RAM and 28 cores (2x Intel Xeon Gold 5120 CPU @ 2.20GHz).
+Visit the [COSMA-DiRAC pages](https://www.dur.ac.uk/icc/cosma/) for more info.

 An important task of this project is to assess the possibility to run high-resolution zooms with SWIFT on one single node, first with dark matter only, then with baryonic physics integrated.